mythili1-14/Devops-Tasks/README.md

 Task 4 - Words replacement and Printing HTTP error code Task 5 - Creating Vm and getting info
 Task 6 - Creation of vpc and launching a linux ec2 using public subnet

+Task 8 - Creation of volume in EC2 instanced and creating snapshot.